CyberFlameGO/svnpython/Doc/library/abc.rst

    A class that has a metaclass derived from :class:`ABCMeta` cannot be instantiated unless all of its abstract methods and properties are overridden.
-   The abstract methods can be called using any of the normal 'super' call mechanisms.
+   The abstract methods can be called using any of the the normal 'super' call mechanisms.

    Dynamically adding abstract methods to a class, or attempting to modify the